 • Pears and apples

-• Sugar cane.
+• Fresh Sugar cane.
 Buy whole and peel it yourself or buy already peeled.

 • Choose your favorite dried fruit: prunes, dried cranberries or raisins